Blog Traffic: The Ultimate Guide To Increasing Your Blog Traffic (2021 Framework)

 - Go for high leverage growth strategies, which include paid traffic to your redwood posts.

 - Now that you’re spending less time blogging, apply that remaining time to actually building your business.

 I tell you one thing…

-After 18 years (and counting) of experience as a blogger, this is a completely different way of looking at blog-based marketing than I started.
+After 20 years (and counting) of experience as a blogger, this is a completely different way of looking at blog-based marketing than when I started.
 I came from the background of high-volume blogging, where all my traffic building was relying on free, organic means.

 But, things change.
 The internet grew up.
 Now, we have to play the game differently.